nguyenkhois/command-handling/README.md

     * `command [-option][--alias] [--sub-option] [argument]`
     * `command [--sub-option] [argument]`

-__Tips!__ View the examples for [code-template-generator](https://www.npmjs.com/package/code-template-generator#5-examples) to know more about how I have used the library in another project.
+__Tips!__ View the examples for [code-template-generator](https://www.npmjs.com/package/code-template-generator#5-examples) to know more about how this library is used in another project.

 ### Methods
 |Method|Argument|Description|